Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding: Introduction

-While there are substantial studies on tree-based speculative decoding methods~\citep{miao2023specinfer,sun2023spectr}, we see in our experiments that they have important limitations.
+While there are substantial studies on tree-based speculative decoding methods~\citep{miao2023specinfer,sun2023spectr}, we see in our experiments that they have a couple of limitations.
 First, we observe that existing token tree construction algorithms perform well for small token trees but are sub-optimal for large tree sizes.
-For example, SpecInfer constructs a token tree using $k$ independent sequences, a topology which is bounded in the expected number of tokens it can accept, regardless of the tree size (Figure~\ref{fig:intro}).
-Second, we observe that existing token tree sampling and verification algorithms are unable to perform well across inference hyperparameter configurations; for example, SpecInfer~\citep{miao2023specinfer} and SpecTr~\citep{sun2023spectr} often perform poorly at low temperature (\Cref{fig:robustness}), due to the fact that they can repeatedly sample an incorrect token with high draft model probability.
-Lastly, we observe that existing systems are unable to effectively optimize---for any hardware configuration---the size and shape of their speculated trees (\Cref{tab:hardware_aware}).
-This is because existing models describing the speedup from speculative decoding~\cite{leviathan2023fast,sun2023spectr} assume verification time is constant, which does not hold for large speculated trees, thereby making these models ineffective for selecting the best tree dimensions.
+For example, SpecInfer constructs a token tree using $k$ independent sequences, a topology that is bounded by the expected number of tokens it can accept, regardless of the tree size (Figure~\ref{fig:intro}).
+Second, we observe that existing token tree sampling and verification algorithms are unable to perform well across inference hyperparameter configurations; for example, SpecInfer~\citep{miao2023specinfer} and SpecTr~\citep{sun2023spectr} often perform poorly at low temperatures (\Cref{fig:robustness}) since they can repeatedly sample an incorrect token with high draft model probability.

 In this paper, we aim to answer the following research question: {\em how can we design an optimal tree-based speculative decoding method to maximize speedups on modern hardware?} Realizing this goal requires addressing several technical challenges.
 First, for any tree size and depth, we must be able to efficiently search the exponentially large space of tree topologies to find the one that maximizes the expected number of generated tokens.
-Second, we must design a tree sampling and verification procedure which performs well across inference hyperparameters, and avoids repeatedly sampling incorrect tokens, while maintaining the correct output distribution.
-Third, for any hardware, we must be able to choose the tree size and depth that will provide the largest speedup, when paired with the optimal tree of those dimensions.
+Second, we must design a tree sampling and verification procedure that performs well across inference hyperparameters, avoids repeatedly sampling incorrect tokens, and maintains the correct output distribution.